-Why is the personal statement so hard to start?
-How do you put your heart and soul, and 20+ years of life, into a two-page double-spaced document?
-The personal statement is often a source of many starts and stops for the law school applicant.
-I imagine the writer, in a non-digital world, with a wastebasket…
+How do you put your heart and soul – and 20-plus years of your life – into a two-page, double-spaced document?
+The personal statement is often a source of many starts and stops for law school applicants.
+It’s also a powerful tool through which you can share more about who you are with the admissions…

 How to Answer Character and Fitness Questions on Law School Applications